-The pageant is filled with authentic hymns and folksongs, lively dances and tender moments that share the joy these early Saints found in living Christ's gospel.
-Through words taken from journals, sermons and historic records of the period, the pageant invites all to feel the powerful testimonies of these faithful Saints.
+The pageants are filled with authentic hymns and folksongs, lively dances, and tender moments that share the joy these early Church members found in living Christ's gospel.
+Through words taken from journals, sermons, and historic records of the period, the pageants invite all to feel the powerful testimonies of these faithful Christians.

-The Nauvoo Pageant Core Cast consists of twenty actors, representing historical figures such as Parley P. Pratt and Joseph and Emma Smith who perform live each night for the duration of the pageant.
-The core cast also presents short historical vignettes during the day and performs an hour long presentation of "Our Story Goes On" every Sunday during the pageant in selected venues outside Nauvoo.
+The Nauvoo Pageant Core Cast consists of over twenty actors, representing historical figures such as Parley P. Pratt and Joseph and Emma Smith who perform live each night for the duration of the pageant.
+The core cast also presents short historical vignettes during the day and performs an hour-long presentation of "Our Story Goes On" on selected Sunday Evenings in Nauvoo.

-The Nauvoo Pageant Work Crew consists of 20 able-bodied single young men, ages 17-25, who serve as site workers and technical support for the pageant.
-Work crew members will assist with some technical elements of the pageant, including the stage, props, lighting, site, and Frontier Country Fair.
+The Nauvoo Pageant Work Crew consists of able-bodied single young men, ages 16 or older, who serve as site workers and technical support for the pageant.
+Work crew members will assist with some technical elements of the pageant, including the stage, props, lighting, site, and Country Fair.